10 CONTENT MARKETING TIPS FOR PARENT-WRITERS

 If you produce content in one form or for one type of social media, then you can often adapt its contents and / or message for other outlets.

-TIP 9: REMEMBER YOU’RE HUMAN (AND SO IS YOUR AUDIENCE)
+TIP 9: REMEMBER YOU’RE HUMAN – AND SO IS YOUR AUDIENCE

 TIP 10: IF NOTHING ELSE, BE PRESENT

-To conclude this entire post: it is better to be present online, in whatever way works for you and in whatever way you have the time and mental capacity for, than to not be there at all.
-Even if this is minimal or restricted to a professional website (for example).
+To conclude this entire post: it is better to be present online – in whatever way works for you and in whatever way you have the time and mental capacity for – than to not be there at all.
+Even if this is minimal or restricted to a professional website.
+No matter what other authors / marketing gurus tell you, your mental and physical health are more important than follower counts and book sales.
+Whatever you choose to do, it should be enjoyable and sustainable for you.

 BEFORE YOU GO…